dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">RAID Techniques:</mark>

-<mark style="background: #BABD00;">RAID:</mark> It is a technique that combines multiple disk drives into a logical unit (RAID set) and provides protection, performance, or both.
+<mark style="background: #BABD00;">RAID:</mark> Redundant Arrays of Independent Disks.
+It is a technique that combines multiple disk drives into a logical unit (RAID set) and provides protection, performance, or both.

 Due to mechanical components in a disk drive it offers limited performance

 An individual drive has a certain life expectancy and is measured in MTBF (Mean Time Between Failures):

-- For example: If the MTBF of a drive is 750,000 hours, and there are 1000 drives in the array, then the MTBF of the array is 750 hours (750,000/1000)
+For example: If the MTBF of a drive is 750,000 hours, and there are 1000 drives in the array, then the MTBF of the array is 750 hours (750,000/1000)

 RAID was introduced to mitigate these problems